How to Add Headers and Footers in PDF Using IronPDF

 $vbLabelText $csharpLabel

-Adding headers and footers could also be done directly through the renderer's rendering options.
-This will add the HTML header and footer during rendering process.
+Adding headers and footers can also be done directly through the renderer's RenderingOptions.
+This adds the HTML header and footer during the rendering process, which is more efficient than post-processing.
+This method is particularly useful when generating PDFs from HTML files or URL to PDF conversions.

 using IronPdf;